MRN-Code/coins-vue-data-table/README.md

 - `name` Name displayed on table
 - `data` (string) Key referenced in data
 - `data` (function) A function determines column render.
 It is passed the data row.
+- `type` There are two options here:
-- `type` Currently the only supported option is 'numeric'.
+    - 'numeric'.
 This facilitates accurate sorting.
 By default sorting uses String's `localeCompare` function.
+    - 'button' A button object with possible title, class and click properties
 - `visible` Whether or not a column should be initially visible

 Note: By default boolean table values are converted to Yes/No for `true`/`false` respectively.
 This behavior can be overwritten with the function `data` data type.